lparry/travel-blog/source/_posts/2015-05-04-revisiting-antigua-and-earth-lodge.markdown

 Many of Antigua's old buildings are just their façades now, with either nothing behind them, or completely new buildings built behind them.
 It was also from him that I learned that the Cathedral off central park didn't actually fall from the earthquake, but rather from lack of maintenance.
-He told us that a little new work is done to stop it decaying any further, but they wont be restoring it.
+He told us that some work is done now to stop it decaying any further, but they wont be restoring it.
 We learned how colonial style architecture in this area meant super thick walls to withstand earthquakes, which also means generally dark building without windows.

 The tour stopped in at a jade factory, where we were told how the Mayan empire had collapsed because of their indulgent greed and decoration, and then at the